laic-ufmg/Recipe/README.md

   make
 should compile the project without any problems, and the resulting binaries should appear in the bin directory.

+More detailed information can be found at : [Installation](https://recipeml.github.io/Recipe/installation/)

 Documentation
 -------------